timsavage/jsrn/doc/jsrn.rst

 Additional field types
 **********************

-While JSRN is not intended to change the final JSON format in any way there is also the objective to simply mapping of fields to native data types when building an object graph.
-To this end JSRN also provides some additional requirements on non-standard JSON types to simply this.
+While JSRN is not intended to change the JSON format there is also a secondary objective to simplify mapping of fields to native data types when building an object graph.
+To this end JSRN also provides requirements for non-standard JSON types.

 Date and Time
 =============